Venus calendar in rock art, Negev Desert Israel

 Already in 4000BC, the Elamite calendar utilized the Venus synodic cycle, which lasts an average of 577 to 592 days.
 They divided the Venus synodic cycle into 72 lots of 8 days each.
 At the count end, one week with up to 8 days was added for a complete cycle count

-Fig.5, rock art from the Negev Desert, shows a simple and effective counter of Venus' Synodic cycle.
+Fig.4, rock art from the Negev Desert, shows a simple and effective counter of Venus' Synodic cycle.
 It consists of three sun symbols with 8, 9, and 8 rays each (from left to right) that count the synodic calendar days.

-Fig.5 Venus calendar in rock art, Synodic cycle counter.
+Fig.4 Venus calendar in rock art, Synodic cycle counter.

 Each day is counted by placing a stone on one of the rays of the sun, starting with the right sun.
 When the right sun fills, counting continues to the middle sun after clearing the right sun.
 The counting continues until all rays in the middle sun are filled with stones, which concludes the count of (8X9)=72.
 Then the right and middle suns are cleared and a stone is added to the leftmost sun.
 Counting continues on the right and middle suns until all rays of the leftmost sun are covered.
 Upon filling all the rays with stones, the count amounts to (8X9X8=576).
 The counting cycle is completed when the Earth, Sun, and Venus are aligned which takes approximately 584 Earth days to complete.

-During the octagonal cycle of Venus, five synodic cycles will occur, each resulting in the creation of one Venus star vertex.
-When the star vertex appear in the spring, symbolically represented by the ibex and the dog, which are associated with the constellations of Orion and Canis Major, it marks the end of the cycle.
-This alignment serves as a celestial marker, indicating the end of the octogonal cycle and the beginning of another.
+During the octagonal cycle of Venus, five synodic cycles will occur, each resulting in the creation of one Venus star verteces.
+When the star vertex appear in the spring, symbolically represented by the ibex and the dog, see Fig.4, which are associated with the constellations of Orion and Canis Major, it marks the end of the cycle.
+This alignment serves as a celestial marker, indicating the end of the cycle and the beginning of another.
 It is a powerful moment of transition and renewal.

 Conclusion